stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 - Reload plugins (Settings > Plugins)
 - renamerOnUpdate should appear.

-### :exclamation: You still need to configure it :exclamation:
+### :exclamation: Make sure to configure the plugin by editing `config.py` before running it :exclamation:

 ## Usage

-- Everytime you did a update on a scene, it will check/rename your file.
-A update is:
+- Everytime you update a scene, it will check/rename your file.
+An update can be:
 	- Saving in **Scene Edit**.
-	- Pressing **Organized** button.
+	- Clicking the **Organized** button.
-	- A scan that **update** the path.
+	- Running a scan that **updates** the path.

 - You also have task (Settings > Task):
 	- **Dry-Run**: Don't edit any file, just show in log.
 It will create `renamer_scan.txt` that contains every edit.